-- New onset diabetic. - Weight reduction counseling by a dietitian.
+- New onset diabetes. - > Weight reduction counseling by a dietitian.

-Denver Health network: Applicable cost sharing for type of service.
+In network: Applicable cost sharing for type of service.
+Out of network: Not covered.

 DURABLE MEDICAL EQUIPMENT

 General

 Durable Medical Equipment (DME) is covered if medically necessary and may require prior authorization.
 This includes consumables and diabetic footwear.
 Some DME can be rented, while other DME is purchased.
 Rentals are authorized for a specific period of time.
 If you still need the rented equipment when the authorization expires, you should call your primary care provider and request that the authorization be extended.
 All DME must be obtained from a DHMP network provider.